NordicHPC/talk-meeting-intro/talk.md

 > *If you want to go fast, go alone.
 If you want to go far, go together.* [African proverb]

 - It's fun to work alone, but can be even more fun to work together
-- https://github.com/NordicHPC/ is a shared repository for "stuff" - anything that could be reasonable useful.
+- https://github.com/NordicHPC/ is a shared repository for "stuff" - anything that could be useful.
 - Donating to shared maintenance means more eyes, more use, and more visibility.
 - More info in a lightning talk.